sachin4594/svaidya.github.io/_pages/research_page.md

 <br><br>

 Some key questions that inform my research:<br>
-- What new physical phenomena emerge from the interplay of topology, symmetry and interactions in nonlinear optical systems?<br>
+- What physical phenomena arise from engineered interactions in nonlinear optical systems?<br>
 - How can we robustly control noise in quantum systems and generate non-classical states of light?
 <br><br>